-- □ The 1995 establishment of the Pan-European Ecological Network (PEEN) that worked to halt the loss and fragmentation of habitats and deterioration of environmental quality, exacerbated by climate change. - ☐ The updated Conservation of Habitats and Species Regulations 201766 Reg 41(3) include a provision that "policies relating to the development and use of land" should include policies for the management of features of the landscape which are of major importance for wild fauna and flora, including those "which by virtue of their linear and continuous structure ... or their function as 'stepping stones' (such as ponds or small woods) are essential for the migration, dispersal and genetic exchange of wild species".
-This aligns to the 25 Year Environment Plan. - ☐ The 25 Year Environment Plan 201867 sets the goal of creating a "nature recovery network" to protect and restore wildlife. - ☐ The NPPF (2019; 174(a/b)) states that plans should "Identify, map and safeguard components of local wildlife-rich habitats and wider ecological networks....promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species;
+- The updated Conservation of Habitats and Species Regulations 201764 Reg 41(3) include a provision that "policies relating to the development and use of land" should include policies for the management of features of the landscape which are of major importance for wild fauna and flora, including those "which by virtue of their linear and continuous structure or their function as 'stepping stones' (such as ponds or small woods) are essential for the migration, dispersal and genetic exchange of wild species".
+This aligns to the 25 Year Environment Plan. - The 25 Year Environment Plan 201865 sets the goal of creating a "nature recovery network" to protect and restore wildlife. - The NPPF (2019; 174(a/b)) states that plans should "Identify, map and safeguard components of local wildlife-rich habitats and wider ecological networks....promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity".
+The GPNP has identified and mapped these and produced a vision to help implement this goal.